Left arrow

 Part 2: Hazard Perception Test

-This is a 15-minute test where you will watch 15 video clips and you will need to click as soon as you spot a hazard appearing.
+This is a 15-20 minute test where you will watch 15 video clips and you will need to click as soon as you spot a hazard appearing.
 You can score a maximum of 5 points for each developing hazard, you score higher the quicker you respond to seeing the hazard.
-Although you can't lose points if you click and get it wrong, you won’t score if you continuously click in a repetitive pattern.
+Although you can't lose points if you click and get it wrong, you won’t score any points if you continuously click in a repetitive pattern.

-If you want to know a little more about the theory test and how you can practice for it, you can read our in depth blog here.
+If you want to know a little more about how you can practice for the theory test, you can read our in depth blog.

 Module 1 - Manoeuvres